 Research shows that increasing calcium intake from dietary sources increases your bone mineral density.

 But calcium isn’t the only bone-strengthening nutrient found in this herb good for women’s health.

 Fennel also contains magnesium, phosphorus and vitamin K, which all play a role in maintaining bone strength.

-Our hormones are affected by our sleep, nutrition, and exercise, so make sure you get enough.
-These combined are what most affects any woman's hormonal and reproductive wellness.
+Remember: our hormones are affected by our sleep, nutrition, and exercise, so make sure you get enough.
+These combined are what most affects any woman’s hormonal and reproductive wellness.

 Apart from including these wonderful herbs in your self-care routine, don’t forget to have regular check-ups and self breast exams.
 It is truly simple and life-saving.

-Happy Women's Day, Ladies! 🌸
+Happy Women’s History Month, Ladies! 🌸